-Susan Patton, the notorious “Princeton Mom” with a book about to hit the shelves and a Valentine’s Day editorial in the Wall Street Journal that further drives home her thesis of encouraging young women to start husband-hunting while in college, would probably think that I am a very, very, very sad person.
+Susan Patton, the famous “Princeton Mom” whose book is soon to be released and Valentine’s Day editorial in the Wall Street Journal that further emphasizes her message of pushing young women to begin searching for a husband while at college, would likely consider me an extremely pitiable individual.

 “Another Valentine’s Day,” Patton wrote in her recent WSJ op-ed.
 “Another night spent ordering in sushi for one and mooning over ‘Downton Abbey’ reruns.
 Smarten up, ladies.”
 Hey, this sounds like my life!
 In the press release for her forthcoming book, “Marry Smart: Advice For Finding ‘The One’,” she states her aim to help young women “avoid an unwanted life of spinsterhood with cats.”
 (Ma’am, please stop belittling my cat.)

 There is an abundance of articles embracing the single life for women, particularly urban-dwelling women in their 30s.
 However, Patton’s series of op-eds about earning a M.R.S degree reignited this discussion with some humorous yet factual satire from Washington Post and other publications as well.
 Yet what I noticed wasn’t covered adequately amidst the ongoing “Princeton Mom” phenomenon was her supposition on how employment works today in our 21st century society – which should be explored further than it has been thus far!
 Susan Patton believes that it is completely acceptable for young, ambitious women in college to pursue their dreams just as much as they should be actively searching for a future spouse.
 According to her advice, the best place to look are on university campuses: quads, campus centers and field houses.